golibs-starter/golib-message-bus/README.md

   kafka: # Configuration for KafkaCommonOpt()
     bootstrapServers: kafka1:9092,kafka2:9092 # Kafka brokers to connect to.
 Separate with commas.
 By default, localhost:9092 is used.
     securityProtocol: TLS # Whether to use TLS when connecting to the broker.
 By default, unsecured connection is used (leave empty).
-    clientId: vincart # A user-provided string sent with every request to the brokers for logging, debugging, and auditing purposes.
+    clientId: golib # A user-provided string sent with every request to the brokers for logging, debugging, and auditing purposes.
     tls:
       certFileLocation: "config/certs/test.dev-cert.pem" # A file contains public key from a pair of files.
 The file must contain PEM encoded data.
       keyFileLocation: "config/certs/test.dev-key.pem" # A file contains private key from a pair of files.
 The file must contain PEM encoded data.